43,120,843 (Jul 2018)

 After gaining independence from the British in 1956, Sudan was engaged in a civil war that lasted 17 years, and a second one that followed ten years later.
 This, and resulting famine, displaced four million people and, according to rebel estimates, was responsible for more than two million deaths over two decades.
 The war was ended by the 2005 North/South Comprehensive Peace Agreement (CPA), which granted the south six years of autonomy concluding with a referendum on independence.
 The country has also experienced numerous regional disputes, such as the ongoing conflicts in Southern Kordofan, Darfur, and the Blue Nile states.
 These continue to affect thousands of civilians.

-Omar Hassan al-Bashir came to power in a military coup in 1989 and has ruled Sudan ever since.
-His National Congress Party is the only legally recognised political party.
+Omar Hassan al-Bashir came to power in a military coup in 1989 and ruled Sudan until 2019 when the government removed him from power in the midst of the political turmoil.
 Sudan split into two countries in July 2011 when the people of the South used their referendum to vote for independence.
 However, various outstanding secession issues have continued to create tensions between Sudan and the new Republic of South Sudan.
-Clashes also continue to erupt between the government and rebel groups in Central Darfur and in the East of the country, while political opposition groups accuse President Bashir of exploiting religion to hold on to power.
+The Syrian government along with Russia are conducting air raids and bombing the city of Idlib (in Northwestern Syria) which contains a stronghold of rebel forces.
+Civilians are at risk who remain in the area and many have been injured or killed because of these offensive strikes.

-Sudan’s hostility towards Christians has intensified since the secession of South Sudan, when Sudan President Omar al Bashir vowed to only recognise Islamic culture and the Arabic language.
-The country is now 8th on Open Doors World Watch List of nations where Christians face the most persecution.
+Sudan’s hostility towards Christians has intensified since the secession of South Sudan, when Sudan President Omar al Bashir vowed to only recognize Islamic culture and the Arabic language.
+The country is now 6th on Open Doors World Watch List of nations where Christians face the most persecution.
+(7)

 - Pray for all who have been affected by violence and conflict.

-- Pray that Sudan is able to unite with its neighbours in peace.
+- Pray that Sudan is able to unite with its neighbors in peace.

 - Pray for protection for Christians, their churches and businesses.

-- Give thanks and pray for a new SAT-7 series in the Sudanese dialect, Critical Issues.
-The series, presented by three Sudanese church leaders (two male, one female), will give biblical perspectives to questions of everyday living.
-Transmission begins early 2013
+- Give thanks and pray for the SAT-7 series in the Sudanese dialect, Critical Issues.
+The series, presented by three Sudanese church leaders (two male, one female), gives biblical perspectives to questions of everyday living.
+Been on air since 2013.

 BBC Middle East History Guide